 The program can accept lawn clippings, leaves, plant organic matter, branches and light brush up to 3" in diameter and 4' in length, tied with string in manageable bundles or biodegradable paper bags.
 The program cannot accept rocks, sod, garbage, non-organic materials, plastic bags, cardboard, treated wood or construction debris.
 We ask that you only put acceptable materials into the leaf bags or rigid containers.
 Any unacceptable materials could contaminate the compost product that we provide the residents each year.

-Weekly collection of yard wastes will be undertaken based upon the same schedule as last year for each fire district.
+Weekly collection of yard wastes based upon each fire district:

 Thursday - Boght, Verdoy & Maplewood

 you have any questions regarding what are acceptable yard waste materials

 that can be accepted in the composting program, how to prepare your